LauraMartinus/ukuxhumana/README.md

 # Ukuxhumana

 "Ukuxhumana" means "Communicate" in Zulu.
-This project is aimed at exploring ideas for using Neural Machine Translation for low-resource languages - specifically for the official languages of South Africa.
+This project is aimed at exploring ideas for using Neural Machine Translation for low-resource languages - right now, specifically for the official languages of South Africa, but we are looking for collaborators across the continent to work together with us for the other languages

 # Mission

 - Provide a centralized repository for known datasets for African NMT and other NLP applications.